 EPS Electric Power Steering

-Electric power steering systems use a reversible electric motor to assist in steering effort instead of hydraulic fluid.
+Electric power steering systems use a reversible electric motor to assist in steering effort instead of hydraulic pressure.
 A control module receives information from sensors like the steering torque, angle, and speed sensors to control the voltage and direction of current sent to the motor.

 The motor may be attached to the steering column, under the instrument panel, or on the rack.
-Sometimes the sensors are part of the unit and some disassembly is required.
-Due to advances in technology these steering systems are becoming more and more popular with vehicle manufactures.
+Sometimes the sensors are part of the unit, and some disassembly is required.
+Due to advances in technology, these steering systems are becoming more and more popular with vehicle manufactures.